lapwat/cryptowall/README.md

 ## Motivation

-I wanted a tool to easily generate random wallets on the fly for various cryptocurrency.
+I wanted a tool to easily generate random wallets on the fly for various cryptocurrencies.
 My scripts needed to be easily understood the transparent, that is why I shared the sources and used bash + OpenSSL where possible.
 For those who want to use my tool, the scripts needed to be computed offline to prevent any leak.

 ## Usage